xpo172/home-assistant/README.rst

 -  `See full list of supported devices <https://home-assistant.io/components/>`__

-Built home automation on top of your devices:
+Build home automation on top of your devices:

 -  Keep a precise history of every change to the state of your house
 -  Turn on the lights when people get home after sun set